ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 #### What is concurrency, multi threading and parallelism
-So if you've just watched the video above, you know that Javascript has one call stack (a single thread), that executes the functions on it in sequence.
+So if you've just watched the video above, you know that JavaScript has one call stack (a single thread) and executes the functions in sequence.
-With multi threading, as the word says, we have multiple threads.
+With multithreading, as the word says, we have multiple threads.
 This means that the program can assign these tasks to multiple stacks so that multiple tasks get executed at the same time.